 At NG-RAN Xn handover and N2 handover, the target NG-RAN provides to the SMF with an indication of whether the target NG-RAN node supports PDU Set based handling, as specified in TS 38.413 [34].
 Based on the NG-RAN indication, the SMF may, upon completion of the handover procedure, initiate the PDU Session modification procedure to provide PDU Set QoS parameters to NG-RAN and configure the PSA UPF to activate/deactivate the PDU Set identification and marking.

-In the case where the PSA UPF identifies and marks PDUs with PDU Set information in GTP-U header it shall start doing so from a complete PDU Set.
+In the case where the PSA UPF identifies and marks PDUs with PDU Set information in GTP-U header it shall start doing so from a new PDU Set.